typelevel/typelevel.github.com/posts/2017-12-20-who-implements-typeclass.md

 ## Hybrid “clopen” typeclasses

-Pattern matching type class GADTs is subject to the same exhaustiveness concerns and compiler warnings.
+Pattern matching type class GADTs is subject to the same exhaustiveness concerns and compiler warnings as pattern matching ordinary ADTs.
 If you eliminate a `case` from `def isadd`, you’ll see something like

 ```scala
 ....scala:57: match may not be exhaustive.